MarinaBajic/Advanced-Web-Programming/readme.md

 In this exercises there is also homework assigned, which is to implement a simple e-commerce website (directory `Exercises 4/homework1`).

-### Exercises 5 - Angular Directives, Input and Output
+### Exercises 5 - Angular Directives, Input and Output, Content Projection

 You can find implementation from exercises in the directory `Exercises 5/ecommerce`.